top of page

 What makes accounts for construction different?

+Thinking back to when your business started, getting work was more a priority than managing the money, so the selection of an accountant was probably done on price and not their appropriateness to your type of business.
+For contractors & consultants how the accounts are structured, as work is project based, is fundamental to gaining information so that you get the price right for upcoming work.
 Another issue is that your accountant has probably been employed to do both your company accounts and your personal tax.
 Whilst the submission to HMRC is made separately they aim to maximise your personal income at the expense of having market rates of pay for your activities in the business which blurs the true profit of the business.
-Without knowing the true profit then accurately pricing future jobs in the marketplace is going to be impossible.
+Without know the true market rate profit then accurately pricing future jobs in the market place is going to be impossible.

 Generally, business owners provide information to their accountant and expect them to sort it out.
 The accountant may ask a few questions but to keep things simple for everyone they often make assumptions about what everything is for.
 The business owner does know what they need to know, so they provide no further information and accept what gets returned.
 As a result, whilst the accounts will be satisfactory for tax purposes, they are not any use for helping to run the business.